wp-plugins/dukapress/readme.txt

 = Why is the make payment button not working? =

 Nine out of ten times, this is because there is a javascript error somewhere on your site.
 The first place to look is your theme - try and run DukaPress using the default WordPress theme to confirm if it is your theme that is failing you.

+Another reason is usually the pdf folder inside of DukaPress.
+Please try make it writable or disable the PDF invoice option from DukaPress basic settings.

 = Why doesn't DukaPress work for me?
 It seems to work for everyone else =